ahmadary772/teclaptop/content/posts/best-motherboards-for-rtx-3080-in-2023.md

           The finest **ATX motherboard for an RTX 3080** is the **ASUS Prime Z490-A**, which sacrifices neither attractive features nor affordability.
 As a result, you will see the motherboard, CPU, and RAM all operating in harmony.
 In addition, you don't worry about the temperature because of the sophisticated design and superior cooling system.
 Consequently, the device meets practically all of a user's expectations.
+    pros:
+      - pro: Stylish and beautiful design
+      - pro: Optimizing in five directions
+      - pro: A trustworthy motherboard
+    cons:
+      - con: No 6 WIFI
   - name: GIGABYTE B450M DS3H
     nameForTOC: GIGABYTE B450M DS3H
     specifications: